scarletbright/avalanche-docs/docs/v1.0/en/tutorials/atomic-swap.md

     "id"     :1,
     "method" :"avm.importAVAX",
     "params" :{
+        "to":"X-avax1fjn5rffqvny7uk3tjegjs6snwjs3hhgcpcxfax",
         "username":"myUsername",
         "password":"myPassword",
-        "to":"X-avax1fjn5rffqvny7uk3tjegjs6snwjs3hhgcpcxfax"
     }
 }' -H 'content-type:application/json;' 127.0.0.1:9650/ext/bc/X
 ```

-Note that `to` is the same address specified in our call to `platform.exportAVAX` except that we include `X-` in the address.
+Note that `to` is the same address specified in our call to `platform.exportAVAX`.
-`username` must control the address in `to` for the transfer to succeed.

-Just as before, we can call `avm.getBalance` to verify the funds were sent.
+Just as before, we can call `avm.getBalance` to verify the funds were received.

 ## Wrapping Up